+Yes, it is.
 This vibrant herb does more than adorn your plate of food.
-In addition to its more popular attribute as a breath freshener, it is packed with chlorophyll (one cup of parsley contains 38.0 mg of chlorophyll) and we know how good this green pigment is for us and our dogs…
+Parsley is valued as a breath freshener.
+It’s also packed with chlorophyll (one cup of parsley contains 38.0 mg of chlorophyll).
+Chlorophyll has a lot of benefits for you and your dog.

-Plus, parsley is quite the nutritional powerhouse, including large amounts of vitamin K, along with healthy amounts of vitamins C and A, and iron.
+Parsley is a nutritional powerhouse.
+It has large amounts of vitamin K, along with healthy amounts of vitamins C and A, and iron.

-Parsley is considered a powerful diuretic, which may help arthritic dogs suffering from poor waste elimination (Herbs for Pets by Gregory L. Tilford and Mary L. Wulff).
+Parsley is considered a powerful diuretic, which may help arthritic dogs suffering from poor waste elimination.
 In addition, the large amounts of vitamin K in itself may be helpful against rheumatoid arthritis since, according to the Arthritis Foundation, studies suggest the vitamin destroys inflammatory cells contributing to the disease.

-Also because of its diuretic abilities, parsley may be helpful for urinary tract infections – the idea is that the bad bacteria gets flushed out of the bladder because urination is increased.
-Its antimicrobial qualities may also be of help against the bacteria causing the infection.
+Also because of its diuretic abilities, parsley may be helpful for urinary tract infections.
+Bad bacteria gets flushed out of the bladder because urination is increased.
+Its antimicrobial qualities may also be of help against the bacteria causing the infection (1).

-Parsley is generally safe in dried, fresh or tea forms, according to Herbs for Pets; however, avoid using the seeds since they may be toxic to pets in large amounts.
+Parsley is generally safe in dried, fresh or tea forms (4).
+However, avoid using the seeds since they may be toxic to pets in large amounts.

 For arthritis, you can make a tea of the dried or freshly grated root.
 Give 1-2 tablespoons of the tea per day to your dog.
 You can also give in tincture form at 1-2 milliliters per 30 pounds of weight.